The Burgundy Canal boat rentals

 Tie up close to the superb aqueduct at Saint Florentin and climb up to its church to admire the superb stained glass.

 At Tonnerre, the Fosse Dionne pool, surrounded by ancient houses, still provides a water supply to the town.

 Magnificent and splendidly furnished Renaissance chateaux such as Tanlay and Ancy-le-Franc punctuate your cruise.

-The marvellous high-vaulted Abbey of Fontenay tucked away in a secluded valley, is a short bike ride away.
+The marvellous high-vaulted Abbey of Fontenay (UNESCO World Heritage) is tucked away in a secluded valley and is a short bike ride away.